MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/retrieve-a-list-of-time-zones-definitions.md

 Response Code: 200 (time zones' definitions are returned successfully.)

-## Retrieve a List of All Available Timezones' Definitions Within a Changeset
+## Retrieve a list of all available timezones' definitions within a changeset

 You want the definitions of all available time zones in the configuration project.